RLBot/EasyRLBot/README.md

 A javascript implementation of RLBot with Sockets.

-The documentation is located at [the github wiki page](https://github.com/SWZ-github/EasyRLBot/wiki)
+The documentation is located at [the github wiki page](https://github.com/swz-git/EasyRLBot/wiki) and a example bot is avaliable [here](https://github.com/RLBot/EasyRLBotExample)